Ewenar/React-Native-Fintech-Mobil-App/README.md

 Ensure the application's security by implementing measures like data encryption, secure connections (HTTPS), two-factor authentication, and fraud detection mechanisms.
 Comply with industry standards and regulations to protect user data and prevent unauthorized access.

 *<img src="https://github.com/Ewenar/React-Native-Fintech-Mobil-App/assets/93758260/afa15476-a916-43cb-927e-4c04b66304d1" width="400" height="800">

-## Technology Stack

-To develop a fintech application in React Native, you can utilize the following technologies and tools:

-+ **React Native**: A JavaScript framework for building cross-platform mobile applications.
-+ **Redux**: A predictable state container for managing the application's state and data flow.
-+ **React Navigation**: A routing and navigation library for handling navigation within the app.
-+ **Axios**: A popular HTTP client library for making API requests and handling responses.
-+ **Firebase**: A backend-as-a-service platform that provides authentication, real-time database, cloud storage, and push notifications.